 "Nullable" is a property of the information model, to be captured during IM analysis.

-Whether null flavor values are part of a coded datatype or represent another element—and therefore whether the TM group is responsible for defining allowable values—is TBD
+In some cases, a “null” value will be sufficiently significant to merit a separate question.

+In cases where null values are deemed appropriately part of the valid value domain, whether they should be handled as nullFlavor values or members of a grouping value set will depend on the modeling assumptions of the implementation platform for the use case.

 New values

-FHIMS will use the NLM (US) Extension of SCT as the preferred venue for publishing new clinical concept codes, where the domain is appropriate.
+FHIMS will use the NLM (US) Extension of SCT as the preferred venue for requesting new clinical concept codes, where the domain is appropriate.

 Status